eggheadio-projects/gatsby-theme-authoring-notes/08-style-and-format-dates-in-react.md

 **[📹 Video](https://egghead.io/lessons/gatsby-style-and-format-dates-in-react)**

 ## Display reader-friendly dates
-We're now going to take a look at styling and formatting dates in React.
+We're now going to take a look at **styling and formatting dates in React**.

-At the moment, we are currently displaying the date by separating the startDate and the endDate with a hyphen, but this isn't ideal.
+At the moment, *we are currently displaying the date by separating the startDate and the endDate with a hyphen*, **but this isn't ideal**.

-We're going to refactor the Event component to improve the way that the date is displayed.
+We're going to *refactor the Event component to improve the way that the date is displayed*.
 - If the event is one day, we want it to display like June 21 2019
 - For events spanning multiple days, we want the date to look like June 21-23 2019
 - If the event spans across months, we want it to look like June 30-July 2 2019